askovdal/fhfrmlf-preprocessing/README.md

 ## Script overview

+Run a script using python 3 in the terminal, e.g. `python3 model.py`.

 ### model.py
 Contains the logic for creating subsets of the main CSV-file of the whole dataset (train.csv), both as new CSV-files and as directories containing the actual image files.